 All Liberty Seated dimes were struck on planchets with a composition of 90% silver and 10% copper, although the weight varied during the course of the series.
 Dimes struck from 1837-1853 have a weight of 2.67 grams (41.20 grains), from 1853-1873 the weight was 2.49 grams (38.43 grains), and from 1873 to the end of the series the weight was 2.50 grams (38.58 grams).
 All were struck with a reeded edge and have a diameter of 17.9 millimeters.

-The mint mark, for all issues except those of Philadelphia, is found on the reverse, usually below the wreath.
-Only on the 1875 issues from San Francisco and Carson City Mints some varieties have the mint mark placed inside the wreath.
+The mint mark, for all issues except Philadelphia, is found on the reverse, usually below the wreath.
+Some varieties for the 1875 issues from San Francisco and Carson City have the mint mark placed inside the wreath.

 Production quality of this type varies greatly, and it is difficult to give some sort of standard for each of the Mints.
 While the Liberty Seated Dimes struck at the New Orleans Mint are notorious for often being weakly struck, this is not always the case, and many Philadelphia and San Francisco issues are also found with weak strikes.
 For most dates problem-free examples are obtainable, although this task becomes more difficult for some of the noted rarer dates of the series.